10. Inequality Cycles (Plutocratic-Democratic Pendulum)

 That Democratizing period has been followed by a forty-six year Plutocratizing period (so far) of increasing inequality, from 1968 to the present.
 Inequality grew particularly rapidly in the US in the deregulating Reagan and Bush I Presidencies, and under Margaret Thatcher in the UK.
 Inequality is high today in both countries, but still below the 1929 peak.
 When will our current US inequality peak, and after it does, how long will it stay peaked, and when can we expect another multi-decade Democratizing period, similar to 1930-1968?

 Social cycle theories are among our oldest models in sociology.
 Turchin in Historical Dynamics, (2003), and Korotayev in Introduction to Social Macrodynamics (2006) are two sources for good quantitative models of longstanding historical political-demographic cycles.
-These models are typically confined to agrarian cultures.
+Most of these models have been done with agrarian cultures.
 Oversimplifying, in the first stage of these cyclic models, population grows unchecked and there is overuse of the land via salinization from overirrigation, and soil degradation from overfarming.
 Food production declines, and control of production resources becomes increasingly concentrated in the hands of a few, and often bureaucratized.
 In the second stage, a demographic collapse (Malthusian catastrophe) occurs, with famine, death, and migration away from the overburdened regions.
 Then in a third stage, local resources again become temporarily more abundant, new enterprise and social renewal occurs, and then the cycle repeats.

 But while cycles of food availability continue in today’s technologically advanced societies they are now rarely the central drivers of social change.
 The new dominant cycles are economic wealth, produced by new technology, and the disruptions created as those new technologies work their way into all areas of society.
 Social cycles still apply, but the periodic catastrophes we now suffer are income and asset inequality cycles, market boom/bust cycles, and political corruption/reform cycles.
 The crises are no longer Malthusian (loss of life) they are temporary loss of financial wealth, cheap credit, affordable housing, fair wages, or political representation.

 What drives the social cycle in post-agrarian economies?
-One proposal is what economist Adam Smith (and much less accurately, the utopian philosopher Karl Marx) identified what has been called the Law of Accumulation, an observation that capital slowly but naturally concentrates with those who who start out, for whatever random reason, with more initial capital than their counterparts in economic transactions, as they are able to use their unequal wealth and power to do more with capital, generate higher margins and lower costs, and otherwise extract superior rates of return.
+One driver is what economist Adam Smith (and much less accurately, the utopian philosopher Karl Marx) called the Law of Accumulation, an observation that capital slowly but naturally concentrates with those who who start out, for whatever random reason, with more initial capital than their counterparts in economic transactions, as they are able to use their unequal wealth and power to do more with capital, generate higher margins and lower costs, and otherwise extract superior rates of return.

 In other words, real world markets (versus perfect, ideal, or “fair” markets) always eventually result in a crisis of overaccumulation, and a need for social redistribution.
 In 1968, sociologist Robert Merton also studied this natural cycle of accumulated financial wealth in modern societies.
 He called it the Matthew effect, the phenomenon where the rich tend to get richer, extracting ever better terms and unproductive rents in their economic transactions, and the middle class and poor get poorer, or at least, no richer.
 As Tyler Cowen notes in Average is Over (2013), we have seen the stagnation of average wages in the US for four decades now, while the top 15%, 10%, 5%, 1%, and especially 0.01% continue to accelerate in wealth.
 Network theorists call this kind of growth preferential attachment, and find it in many network-based natural systems.
 See Albert-Laszlo Barabasi’s Linked (2003) for details.

-But we see a force that works in oppostion to the law of accumulation in modern economies as well, a process the economist Joseph Schumpeter called creative destruction.
+But we see forces that work in oppostion to the law of accumulation in modern economies as well.
+One is a process the economist Joseph Schumpeter called creative destruction.
 Creative destruction is the economic condition where entrepreneurs and other small holders of capital can make better rates of return than large holders of capital, often for long time periods.
 For more, see Christensen’s The Innovator’s Dilemma (2011) and McKinsey partners Richard Foster and Sarah Kaplan’s Creative Destruction (2001).

-Creative destruction does seem to need a special set of social and political conditions to make it more powerful than the law of accumulation.
-Fortunately, those conditions are increasingly found in free societies the closer we get to the present time.
+Creative destruction seems to need a special set of social and political conditions to make it more powerful than the law of accumulation.
 First, there needs to be the easy ability to be an entrepreneur, with no major legal or capital impediments to small business formation or operation.
 Second, there needs to be rapid change.
 Small companies always seem to learn and take risks faster than large companies in times of rapid change.
 Sometimes this change comes via sudden natural, social, economic or political events or catastrophes.
 But increasingly, rapid change comes from the continued acceleration of nano and info-driven technologies.
 Third, creative destruction grows whenever our technologies empower individuals and networks to learn, communicate, or experiment faster than hierarchies and large owners of capital.
 Think of personal computers, the web, and smartphones, and the way each has empowered entrepreneurship and disintermediation (removing layers of hierarchy) over large actors.
+Fortunately, these conditions are increasingly found in free societies in our modern era.

 See McCraw’s Prophet of Innovation (2010) for a detailed account of Schumpeter’s theories on how sufficiently rapid and powerful new technology waves spur new entrepreneurship, wealth turnover, and business extinction.
 When faced with sufficiently fast-changing and unfamiliar territory, wealthy investors and big firms cannot use cartels, collusion, and acquisitions to slow down innovation, and small firms grow more quickly to take market share.
 This dynamic is less true for high-capital industries, but as access to capital drops, with more crowdfunded, seed, angel, and venture capital available, even those industries open up to disruption as well.
 In our modern environment, the rush of new technologies can effectively stand in, at least for now, for the periodic political revolutions that used to be necessary to reverse the corruption and stagnation that comes with extreme plutocratic swings.